5 Tips On Choosing The Right Chandeliers For Your Home

 “But really, there are no rules.
 You might hang a traditional crystal chandelier in a more modern space, or a more modern chandelier in a traditional space."

 Are you looking for bright colors or a more neutral palette?
 Does your room have a mix of metals or only one type of metal present?
 These are the things to consider when you are deciding on whether to choose a wood, beaded, crystal or metal chandelier.
-For example, the BEN 3-Light Timber Chandelier would definitely look great in a room with a more neutral palatte.
+For example, the Bonito 3-Light Timber Chandelier would definitely look great in a room with a more neutral palatte.

 4. Make Your Chandelier Stand Out